carlonluca/Fall/README.md

 * image: an embedded static image is shown;
 * qtvideo: a video is decoded though regular Qt backends and rendered as the background (use the -p param to set the path to the video);
 * potvl: a video decoded and rendered through PiOmxTextures (only for Raspberry Pi, https://github.com/carlonluca/pot).

+## CI

+The repo contains configurations for CI using docker-qt.

+## AppImage

+The repo contains a sample configuration to create AppImages in a docker environment.
+The resulting AppImage can be executing by simply double-clicking th executable in most distros.